Bhattarai Research Group

 Nanotechnology Undergraduate Education (NUE) Program

-Interdisciplinary Bionano Engineering Course Sequence through the CBBE program.
+We have developed and implemented an Interdisciplinary Bionano Engineering Course Sequence through the CBBE program.
 This activity was developed under the funding support from NSF-NUE.

 Science Extravaganza Week